th3fishMk/th3fishMk/readme.md

 I love learning, reading, and watching videos about math, physics, programming, and other related stuff, I also have my personal, and small library of books, and occasionally I like to read research papers.

 I also like gaming, tho I havent played much lately.
 I am committed to learning more about programming, and math, and I want to get better at it, so some sacrifices have to be made.

-## Fun facts about me

-- I am a terrible designer, and I hate designing stuff, so I try to avoid it as much as possible.
-- I am learning User Interface, I suck at it, but I am trying to get better.
-- I am probably sleepy at the time you are reading this, because I dont have a proper sleep schedule.

 ## Channels worth following